subashini7/prasanna_web/content/about.md

 Prasanna is an engineer, architect, and a leader&mdash;the kind that brings out the best in people and technology to create opportunities of a lifetime.

-Prasanna is the Founder of Dishcare, where he is on a mission to create happy homes with delightful dining experiences.
-Prasanna is also the Chair of Exnodes, a company he founded to accelerate onboard inspection for real-time tool & process monitoring.
+As the founder of Dishcare, Prasanna is now on a mission to create happy homes with delightful dining experiences.

 - [Insights from the 'real world'](https://prashub.com/insights-from-the-real-world.pdf) (7/2020)
 - [What would I do if I'm in grad school today?](https://prashub.com/what-would-I-do.pdf) (9/2020)